Beyond the Norm in Clown Training by Ira Seidenstein, PhD

 I would question what was the teacher like as a 10th grader in high school.
 I would ask what was the teacher like as a child or adolescent when it came to play, to games, to sports, to study, to social interaction.
 It seems that there is indeed something rotten in the state of clown teaching and it is particularly prone to the ’emperor’s new clothes’.

 In reality the so-called training or even liberating of the body at Lecoq’s is derived from the method of Moshe Feldenkrais.
 For many years this method was taught by Monika Pagneaux.
-She and the Feldenkrais Technique then became a key inside the Gaulier school.
-However, in both schools it was a good cop/bad cop situation.
-So while Pagneaux was nurturing all students Lecoq/Gaulier were psychologically manipulating students and of course Gaulier has been psychologically abusive.
-This is well known but ‘no one’ in the clown community will admit or discuss that he has psychologically abused – as is continually reported – the majority of his students.
+She and the Feldenkrais Technique then became and the key inside such schools.
+However, in both schools where she taught it was a good cop/bad cop situation.
+So while Pagneaux was nurturing all students Lecoq and staff (and most of their derivative schools and staff) were psychologically manipulating students and at least one member has been psychologically abusive.
+This is well known but ‘no one’ in the clown community will publicly admit or discuss that he/she has been psychologically abused – as is continually reported outside of the public media by the majority of his students.

 So some of the key points regarding the norm in clown teaching so far:

-a) many teachers (even famous ones) were never clowns and are often not good teachers
+a) many teachers (even well known teachers) were hardly ever clowns and are often not good teachers

-b) actors/customers do not actually investigate the background of the teachers
+b) actors/customers do not actually investigate the actual background of the teachers

-c) those who succeed usually have had a formal B.A. in theatre studies
+c) those who succeed in Clown usually have had a formal B.A. in theatre studies

 d) there has been an appropriation of the legacy of actual clowns